tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LP_Stu_Sporting_Plaid_Pt_2.md

 Communicate to students that they can work with a partner to complete the activity; however, each student will need to complete the assignment.

-Circulate through the room while students are working to provide assistance.
+Circulate through the room and provide assistance while students are working.
 Students may run into difficulty parsing through multiple JSON indexes.

 **Files:**